UAE: Trial ordered for gang of 100 who terrorised victims, extorted money

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-They also sought to conceal and disguise the source of their illicit gains through money laundering.
+The gang has been referred for trial to the State Security Department of the Abu Dhabi Federal Appeals Court.

-The UAE Attorney-General Dr Hamad Saif Al Shamsi emphasised that the Public Prosecution will enforce the law decisively against anyone who commits criminal acts or harms and terrorises people throughout the country.
+The Public Prosecution has zero tolerance for anyone who commits a crime or terrorises people in the country, said the UAE attorney-general, Dr Hamad Saif Al Shamsi.

-He highlighted that law enforcement authorities perform their duties with utmost vigilance and in accordance with legal procedures to maintain the state's security and ensure the safety of its residents.
+Law enforcement authorities perform their duties with utmost vigilance and in accordance with legal procedures to maintain the state's security and ensure the safety of its residents, Al Shamsi added.

-The Attorney-General urged all citizens and residents who consider the UAE their home to report any crimes, in order to prevent their dire consequences.
+The attorney-general urged all citizens and residents to report any crimes they encounter in their communities and help the authorities keep the country safe.

 ALSO READ: